MY CASE AGAINST INVESTMENT NEWSLETTERS

 But don’t hurry up… there is not every newsletter is so fair to the readers.

-For instance, there is a company with a name Stansbury Research with 19 newsletters being published.
-Not to mention that they generate “doom-and-gloom” messages on the constant basis (yes, the crash is coming!!!), if you have been unfortunate to provide your e-mail address, no matter what you do (like the request to unsubscribe) their messages will continue hitting your email box.
+For instance, there is a company with the name Stansbury Research with 19 newsletters being published.
+Not to mention that they generate “doom-and-gloom” messages constantly (yes, the crash is coming!!!), if you have been unfortunate to provide your e-mail address, no matter what you do (like the request to unsubscribe) their messages will continue hitting your email box.

 Another annoying company is Eagle Financial Publications.
 You have to call them to cancel your subscription (the one that you did not activate yourself).

-The investment newsletter folks are very creative, so you may find all kind of variations with combined offers that are rotated across many newsletters to promote a particular service.
+The investment newsletter folks are very creative, so you may find all kinds of variations with combined offers that are rotated across many newsletters to promote a particular service.